MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 ### View and edit a distributed application that was imported from Operations Manager

+Follow these steps to view and edit a distributed application that was imported from Operations Manager:

 1. In the Service Manager console, select **Configuration Items**.
 2. In the **Configuration Items** pane, expand **Configuration Items**, expand **Business Services**, and select **All Business Services**.
 3. In the **All Business Services** pane, select the distributed application that you created in Operations Manager.